galvarado/devops-toolbox/README.md

 - `cloud/`: Organized by cloud provider (e.g., AWS, Azure) for cloud-specific scripts and templates.
 - `documentation/`: Documentation and usage guides.

+## Resources

+-Don't forget to check out the [Resources](resources/README.md) directory with a valuable list of tools, platforms and online resources like an online IDE or the AI Search Engine for Developers and coders.

 ## How to use it

 Before running scripts, ensure that you have the following: